uber/signals-ios/README.md

 Each signal type created with the CreateSignalType macro creates a new protocol so that the compiler can enforce type safety.
 This means that the name you choose for your signal types need to be unique to your project.

 Frequently, a signal will fire no parameters or one parameter of the basic ObjC types.
-UberSignals therefore predefines a set of signal types that you can use:
+Signals therefore predefines a set of signal types that you can use:

 ```objective-c
 EmptySignal, fires no parameters